uktrade/lite-api/README.md

 - django-background-tasks: `pipenv run ./manage.py process_tasks` will run all background tasks
 - celery: a celery container is running by default when using docker-compose.
 If a working copy "on the metal" without docker, run celery with `watchmedo auto-restart -d . -R -p '*.py' -- celery -A api.conf worker -l info`
+- celery-scheduler: a celery container is running by default when using docker-compose.
+This is to monitor any scheduled tasks  If a working copy
+    "on the metal" without docker, run celery with `watchmedo auto-restart -d . -R -p '*.py' -- celery -A api.conf beat`

 ## Installing WeasyPrint for document generation